How often should you replace your car brakes? For various vehicles, the general range of 30,000 to 70,000 miles is a good starting point.

 - Worn brake pads signal the need for inspection or replacement through audible noises (squealing, grinding), visual cues, braking performance alterations, or dashboard warning lights.

-- Brake pads typically require professional inspection every 10,000 miles or annually, with replacement needed every 30,000 to 70,000 miles depending on use, and choosing quality parts and professional services ensures safety and reliability.
+- Brake pads typically require professional inspection every 10,000 miles or annually, with brakes checked and replacement needed every 30,000 to 70,000 miles depending on use, and choosing quality parts and professional services ensures safety and reliability.

 Understanding Brake Pad Function and Lifespan